muhannad17/laravel-translation/readme.md

 ------

-## This package is a fork from (https://github.com/joedixon/laravel-translation)
+## This repo is a fork from (https://github.com/joedixon/laravel-translation) to fix compatibility issues with PHP8+.

 ## About Laravel Translation